-Hot food is served in The Hub, Waters Edge and The Red Bar, with additional catering outlets across the campus, including Café Rewind in the Faculty of Health and Social Care and the Sports Centre Coffee Shop, serving snacks, drinks and cakes.
+Hot food is served in Sages, Waters Edge and The Red Bar, with additional catering outlets across the campus, including Grab n Go and the Coffee Bar in the Hub, Café Rewind in the Faculty of Health and Social Care, and a further Coffee Bar in the Sports Centre, all serving snacks, drinks and cakes.

 The SU Bar offers a wide choice of refreshing drinks, stocking both alcoholic and non-alcoholic beverages, with a range of burgers, pizzas, hot dogs and paninis available until 9pm.
-The adjacent Nom Takeaway serves fast food until late.
+There is also a Subway on campus, as well as a takeaway serving food until late.

-An-campus convenience store sells a variety of groceries, as well as newspapers, magazines, wines and spirits, greetings cards and confectionary.
+Two on-campus convenience stores, including a McColls, sell a variety of groceries, as well as newspapers, magazines, wines and spirits, greetings cards and confectionary.

-You will also find many popular stalls in the Hub on selected days of the week, selling everything from homemade cakes to smoothies and fruit and vegetables.
+You will also find popular market stalls in the Hub on selected days of the week, selling everything from homemade cakes to smoothies, crepes, and fruit and vegetables.

 University nightlife plays an important part in student social life.